Best Steps To Grow Cauliflower In Containers

 When the head is about the size of a golf ball, pull some leaves up and tie them loosely around the head with twine or a rubber band.

-The leaves should completely cover the head, but leave a few open and exposed to sunlight.
+The leaves should completely cover the head but leave a few open and exposed to sunlight.

-Transplanting
+9. Transplanting Cauliflower

 To transplant seedlings to their permanent container home, prepare your container as instructed above, then dig a hole twice the depth and width of the seed starting tray or nursery start cell.